Staff, Advisory Board and Board of Directors

 highschoolngoconnect Advisory Board

-Named a champion of change by President Obama in 2011, Deb has served in leadership positions in nonprofit organizations including Director of Operations at NJ LEEP, a college-bound program in Newark; Assistant Dean for Public Service at NYU Law School; and legal director at NOW Legal Defense and Education Fund and the ACLU of New Jersey.
+Named a champion of change by President Obama in 2011, Ms Ellis has served in leadership positions in nonprofit organizations including Director of Operations at NJ LEEP, a college-bound program in Newark; Assistant Dean for Public Service at NYU Law School; and legal director at NOW Legal Defense and Education Fund and the ACLU of New Jersey.
 She is a social justice activist and teacher who concentrates now on environmental issues, pay equity for women, and mentoring youth.
-Deb founded and is a leader of the Essex Co. chapter of the New Jersey Native Plant Society, teaches salary negotiation to women’s groups, and is an active member of her Unitarian Universalist congregation.
+Ms Ellis founded and is a leader of the Essex Co. chapter of the New Jersey Native Plant Society, teaches salary negotiation to women’s groups, and is an active member of her Unitarian Universalist congregation.

 TONY JOY, Founder & Executive Director, Durian (Akure, Ondo State, Nigeria)